 Brasserie Zedel, Soho

 This grand Parisian brasserie boasts beautiful art deco looks.
-On its great-value vegetarian à la carte, you’ll find delicious artichoke and couscous ragout, fancy grilled asparagus with truffle oil and, a classic, macaroni cheese.
+On its great-value vegetarian à la carte, you’ll find delicious artichoke and couscous ragout, fancy curried butter dhal and, a classic, twice-baked cheese soufflé.

 Brasserie Zedel, 20 Sherwood Street, W1F 7ED